r-Techsupport/TechSupportBot/documentation/Privileged-Intents/Message Content.md

     This is a full automod implementation.
 Features strongly mirror those avaiable by the native discord automod, and those features will not be re-explained here.
 The following additional features are implemented:
         - The ability to send a publicly visible message in a channel when a message is sent matching content or regex.
 This is for the purposes of automatically warning our users of potentially malicious advice being given.
         - The ability to filter attachments based on file hash and/or file extension.
+        - The ability to interact with our bots warning system
+        - The ability to automatically kick or ban offending users
+        - The ability to delete messages without user notification

     This module sends this information into a discord channel in the same guild, stores nothing on disk.